monicatrinhh/major-project/proposal.md

 - bg music changes on different time of the day
 - Press on trees to spawn coins

-- Double fish and Bug at 12
+- Double fish and Bug at 12 (goldden hour)

+Beside from chatting with all of the villagers, you can:
 - trade fish and bugs with Blather
+- buy items from Nook chat
 - kk slider can play music (upload your own music as well)

 - Pay off debt to Tom Nook and buy Item with friendship Points